Patrick-Nisperos/PC-Hardware-Builder-Tutorial/customerNotes.md

 5) Game crashed when clicked right on parts on hardware components in build mode
 6) Motherboard to have transparent background
 7) More questions for quiz mode

+## Sprint 4
+* Dragging all parts for buildmode and disassemble mode
+* dragging cables for buildmode
+* Toggling of music
+* quiz mode got all questions correct

+Feedback
+1) Quiz Mode Changes: quiz for placement of parts, shows motherboard and user corresponds to choice on motherboard
+2) loop music
+3) making executable file